Azure/batch-scoring-for-dl-models/README.md

 - Ideally GPU enabled for local testing

 Accounts:
-- A Dockerhub account
+- Dockerhub account
-- Azure Subscription quota for GPU-enabled VMs (ideally the V100s)
+- Azure Subscription (and also a quota for GPU-enabled VMs)

+While it is not required, it is also useful to use the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to inspect your storage account.

 ## 1. Setup